 FEATURED ARTISTS—Venezuelan-born ALVARO BARRINGTON and JULIA PEYTON-JONES curate ARTISTS I STEAL FROM, courtesy of GALERIE THADDEUS ROPAC; Enfants terribles of the CONTEMPORARY BRITISH art scene NEW NOVETA present Everything Is Good, a collaboration with GEORGIE LaCHAPELLE; LA-born ERIC WESLEY presents ESTATE $1,000 000; SCOTT KING presents a brand new work on Failure/Debris; and London gallerist MAUREEN PALEY curates MOON in celebration of the 50th Anniversary of the APOLLO 11 Moon Landing.
 BACK COVER ARTIST is New York-born LISA LOU who presents her dramatic sculpture The Damned.

 Lunch Lady is a magazine where parenting is not taken too seriously but a balanced approach to family life is.
-Colourful, thoughtful and full-of-cheek, it reminds parents to keep things in perspective and have fun.
-It’s a beautifully printed kitchen keepsake full of recipes, inspiring family stories, photography, art + kids cooking ideas and funny relatable opinion pieces about the ups and downs of raising children.
+A beautifully printed kitchen keepsake full of recipes, inspiring family stories, photography, art + kids cooking ideas and funny relatable opinion pieces about the ups and downs of raising children.